sizezero/creative-incubation/entries/2020-02-29/entry.md

 clever little games.

 This one has players performing a worker placement action on a set of nine cards.
-You either use the power of the cards to improve you hand (sets of fruit) or to claim the set of fruit listed on the bottom of the card.
+You either use the power of the cards to improve your hand (sets of fruit) or to claim the set of fruit listed on the bottom of the card.
 The first person to claim three cards wins.